jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

 If the notification does not exist, you will receive a 404 (Not Found), and no response body.

-If the you are not authenticated as the original publisher of the notification, and the notification has not yet been routed, you will also receive a 404 (Not Found) and no response body.
+If the you are not authenticated as the original publisher of the notification, and the notification has not yet been routed, you will also receive a 404 (Not Found) and html error page in the body.

 If the notification is found and has been routed, you will receive a 200 (OK) and the following response body: